Published at

 4. Ground Responses with RAG

-Retrieval-Augmented Generation (RAG) is the most powerful technique for eliminating hallucinations that stem from knowledge gaps.
+Retrieval-Augmented Generation (RAG) is one of the most effective techniques for reducing hallucinations that stem from knowledge gaps.
 Instead of relying on what the model learned during training, you retrieve relevant documents and include them directly in the prompt context.
 The model then answers based on that retrieved content rather than generating from memory.

 This is especially valuable for: